landonr/fightcamp-take-home-challenge-ios/README.md

 #### Goal level 2

 The thumbnail section is interactive.
-Bonus if you update the preview image when one of the 4 thumbnails is tapped on.
+The border color of the thumbnail and the preview image update when one of the 4 thumbnails is tapped on.

 #### Goal level 3